CodeWithAloha/resilienthawaii.org/content/_index.md

 3. If your doctor would like you to come in for a screening, bring a photo ID and insurance card.

 4. If your doctor decides that you meet the criteria for COVID-19 testing, he or she will provide a lab order for the test and take the swab for testing.
+If your doctor is unavailable when you call, they should follow CDC protocol and ask questions to help determine a diagnosis and whether you need to go to an urgent-care provider for tests for COVID19, Influenza A, and/or Influenza B.

 5. The specimen will be sent to a private or state lab for the results.